Le lien vers cette page a été envoyé avec succès aux destinataires.

 3 or more | 24 weeks | 22 weeks | 46 weeks |

-You can request the postponement of part of the prenatal leave after childbirth.
+You can request a postponement of part of the prenatal leave after delivery.

 Your application must be accompanied by a certificate issued by the doctor or midwife following your pregnancy.
-This certificate attests that your health condition allows you to extend your professional activity before birth.
-Your doctor or midwife will tell you how long the delay is.
+This certificate attests that your state of health allows you to prolong your professional activity before birth.
+Your doctor or midwife will tell you how long the delay will last.

-The duration of the postponement can be up to 3 weeks.
+The duration of the postponement may be up to 3 weeks.

-Your request for postponement cannot be refused by the administration.
+Your request for a postponement cannot be refused by the administration.

-In case of sick leave during the period of postponed prenatal leave, the postponement is cancelled and the prenatal leave is resumed at 1to day of shutdown.
-This reduces the period initially postponed after childbirth.
+In case of sick leave during the period of postponed prenatal leave, the postponement is canceled and the prenatal leave resumes at 1er the day of the stop.
+The period initially postponed after delivery is reduced accordingly.

 Warning

-postponement is not granted in the case of multiple pregnancies.
+deferral is not granted in case of multiple pregnancy.

 Extension of prenatal leave

-In some cases, you can postpone part of your postnatal leave to prenatal leave on medical advice:
+In some cases, you can defer part of your postnatal leave to prenatal leave, on medical advice:

-- For the birth of twins, you can carry back up to 4 weeks on your prenatal leave.
+- For the birth of twins, you can postpone up to 4 weeks on your prenatal leave.
 The total leave is then 16 weeks before and 18 weeks after birth.

 Additional leave in case of pathological pregnancy

-You can request additional periods of maternity leave in case of a medical condition related to your pregnancy (pathological pregnancy) or at birth:
+You can request additional periods of maternity leave in case of a pregnancy-related condition (pathological pregnancy) or at delivery:

-- 2 weeks before the start of prenatal leave (this additional leave may be prescribed at any time of pregnancy, from the date of the declaration, and taken in one or more periods)
+- 2 weeks before the start of prenatal leave (this additional leave may be prescribed at any time during pregnancy, from the time of declaration, and taken in one or more periods)

 - 4 weeks after postnatal leave